galile0ff/galileoff-AutoSockPressIron/README.md

 ## ☕ Buy Me a Coffee

-Love Strix?
+Love this machine?
 Give us a ⭐ on GitHub!

 If you like this project and want to support its development, you can buy me a coffee!